Computer-Aided Facilities Management (CAFM)

 Interactive Database: Since the data is crucial in FM practice, CAFM systems are based on fully developed relational databases that are designed around the functional requirements of the Facility or Space Manager.

 Interactive Graphics: CAFM systems facilitate an interactive graphics module for basic drafting and modification of facility layouts, plans and other visual documents.
 A majority of CAFM systems on the market integrate industry standard CAD engines into the CAFM system to utilize common CAD file formats.
+Implementation of building information modeling (BIM) into the CAFM environment is beginning to provide far more robust information from the point of commissioning onward.
+Using open standards based BIM and tools such as Construction Operations Building information exchange (COBie) allows for interoperability of various mobile tools so that the user can have the information available when needed often saving multiple trips and significant research time.
 Additionally, the graphics data may be maintained in a format compatible with Geographic Information System (GIS) standards that will allow CAFM information to be accurately shared across multiple platforms, including spatial environments.

 Data Management Tools: CAFM systems reuse existing data and are able to recognize and/or convert external data into useful information.
 These tools usually provide a robust user interface to enable a user-friendly environment for data input, editing, and analysis.